food-drink

 Best Rooftop Bars in Malaga Centre

-These are the rooftops in the heart of the city, all within walking distance of each other.
+These are the rooftops in the heart of the city.
 Start at one, end at another.

 AC Hotel Malaga Palacio